annaghi/automatic-theme-plugin-update/readme.md

 ## General Info

-For themes and plugins that can't be submitted to official WordPress repository, ie ... commercial themes/plugins/, non-gpl licensed, written for one client.
+For themes and plugins that can't be submitted to official WordPress repository, ie ... commercial themes/plugins/, written for one client.

 ### Folder structure
 * api (Folder to upload to server where updates will be housed)